-Actinic cheilitis causes dryness and thickening typically along the line that separates the lips from the skin of the face, otherwise known as the lower vermillion border.
+Actinic cheilitis causes dryness and thickening typically along the lower vermillion border, which is the line that separates the lips from the skin of the face.
+Symptoms can include tenderness, tightness, skin breakage, and more.

 Chronic sun damage is often the cause of actinic cheilitis.